 We know that most people with Huntington’s find it hard to make choices.

 Ask yourself if something is a problem, and if so, who it’s a problem for.
 For example, someone with Huntington’s may not want to be around other people.
 This can be upsetting as you may feel that they are missing out on social interaction.
 However, the person themselves may find being in a group overwhelming and may be much happier in a quiet place by themselves.

 There are many more strategies for managing behaviour in our fact sheet which looks at some common issues and solutions.

-The books ‘Understanding Behaviour in Huntington’s Disease,’ by Jane Paulsen and ‘Hurry up and Wait’ by Jim Pollard are both very helpful in understanding why people with Huntington’s can behave in certain ways and offering useful solutions.
-They are both available from our shop.
+The book ‘Hurry up and Wait’ by Jimmy Pollard is very helpful in understanding why people with Huntington’s can behave in certain ways and offering useful solutions.
+It is available to purchase from our shop.

 If your situation is more complicated and potentially abusive or putting anyone (including you) in danger, please look at our fact sheet called Advice for people in a potentially abusive domestic situation which gives advice on how to stay safe and protected.